doyouknowbobby/doyouknowb0xxy/README.md

 The face buttons are mapped directly to the first four buttons on the right hand, with the L/R triggers on the top two right most buttons, and L/R bumpers immediately underneath them.

 In this scheme you can only access cardinals and diagonals on the control sticks.
-*Start, MX and the control stick have additional buttons mapped when combined with L.*
+*Start, MX, B and the control stick have additional buttons mapped when combined with L.*

 - B => A
 - X => B